ga-wdi-curriculum/js-objects-functions/readme.md

 * Simply put, a function is a block of code that takes an input, process that input and then produces an output.
 * Fundamental component of Javascript.
 * Analogy: Quizno's Oven

+### Why do we use functions?
+(5 / 95)

+Say we wanted the square of a number without using the above function.
+How would we do that?

+Benefits of functions
+* Reusability.
+* DRYness.
+* Naming convention (describes intent).

 ### Recognize the parts (10 / 85)